kengonakajima/mockcity/README.md

 Servers
 ====
- - Server will only available as a hosted API, no source code would available.
+ - Server will only available as a hosted API, no source code would be available.
  - Access to the dedicated servers will be charged in any time at future.

 Protocol